 - Report ACT and/or SAT scores on your admissions application, then request that an official copy of the scores be sent to us from the testing agency.
 You can have your official score report sent to one UC campus, and all campuses you apply to will receive it.

 - In the College Board's Score Choice module, ensure that all scores are sent to UC.
 We require all scores and will use the highest scores from a single administration.

-- For the ACT Plus Writing test, we will focus on the highest combined score from the same test administration.
+- For the ACT with Writing test, we will focus on the highest combined score from the same test administration.

-- For the SAT Reasoning Test, we will focus on the highest total score from a single test date.
+- For the SAT or SAT with Essay, we will focus on the highest total score from a single test date.

-- We do not require results of tests taken for the purpose of talent programs in middle or junior high school (e.g., Johns Hopkins Center for Talent Youth, Duke University's Talent Identification Program, etc.).
+- We do not require results of tests taken for the purpose of talent programs in middle or junior high school (e.g., Johns Hopkins Center for Talent Youth, Duke University's Talent Identification Program, UC Berkeley's Academic Talent and Development Program, etc.).
 Those test scores do not have to be sent to us.

 - We do not accept test substitutions.

-- If you are currently residing or attending school in a country where the ACT Plus Writing or the SAT Reasoning Test is offered, you are required to take one of the tests, self-report your scores on your application and submit official test results to UC by the stated application deadlines.
+- If you are currently residing or attending school in a country where the ACT with Writing, the SAT or SAT with Essay is offered, you are required to take one of the tests, self-report your scores on your application and submit official test results to UC by the stated application deadlines.

-- We're sympathetic to the fact that students living in certain countries where these tests are not offered (e.g., the People's Republic of China, the Islamic Republic of Iran) are challenged to fulfill this requirement.
+- We're sympathetic to the fact that students living in certain countries where these tests are not offered (e.g., the Islamic Republic of Iran) are challenged to fulfill this requirement.
 However, given the large number of applications we receive from students throughout the world, we very rarely make exceptions to the requirement.

 Advanced Placement, International Baccalaureate and SAT Subject Tests